hapostgres/pg_auto_failover/docs/ref/reference.rst

      states of registering a secondary server, which includes preparing the primary server PostgreSQL HBA rules and creating a replication slot.

-     When the command ends succesfully, a PostgreSQL secondary server has been created with ``pg_basebackup`` and is now started, catching-up to the primary server.
+     When the command ends successfully, a PostgreSQL secondary server has been created with ``pg_basebackup`` and is now started, catching-up to the primary server.